Home → Training and Scoring Knowledge Book → Printer Friendly Version

 There are 2 sections to the I-9 process.
 Both sections must be finished before your I-9 is complete.
 We ask that you complete Form I-9 prior to the start date of the project.

-There are NO hard copy forms to fill out, no documents to upload and notarizing that needs to be done.
-This process is ALL electronic/virtual.
+There are NO hard copy forms to fill out.
+This process is ALL electronic.

-- b.
-Using a Smartphone, take a picture of the documents.
+- Using a smartphone, take a picture of the document(s).

 Note: You have NOT completed the Form I-9 process after you have received notification that Section 1 was accepted.
 You must complete Section 2.

-1. You will receive a notification from WorkBright to begin Section 2.
-The notification provides a 3-step process and a link: “Start I-9 Verification”.
+- You will receive a notification from WorkBright to begin Section 2.
+The notification provides a 3-step process and a link: “Start I-9 Verification.”

-- a.
-The AR must have a Smartphone to complete Section 2.
+- The AR must have a smartphone to complete Section 2.

-- b.
-The AR can be anyone 18 or older, including friend, colleague, neighbor, roommate, family member.
+- The AR can be anyone 18 or older, including a friend, colleague, neighbor, roommate, or family member.

-- a.
-Using your Smartphone, click on the “Start I-9 Verification” link.
+- Using your smartphone, click on the “Start I-9 Verification” link.

-- b.
-Share your location via Smartphone.
-You may be prompted to allow your phone to share its location with Measurement Incorporated.
+- Share your location via smartphone. * You may be prompted to allow your phone to share its location with Measurement Incorporated.
 In order to continue please select “Allow” or “Yes.”

-- c.
-Provide the cell phone number of your AR.
+- Provide the cell phone number of your AR.

-- d.
-The AR will receive a text that includes a link for them to click.
+- The AR will receive a text that includes a link for them to click.

-- e.
-The AR will share their location via Smartphone.
+- The AR will share their location via smartphone.
 Your Authorized Representative may be prompted to allow their phone to share its location with Measurement Incorporated.
-In order to continue they will need to select “Allow” or “Yes.”
+In order to continue, they will need to select “Allow” or “Yes.”

-- f.
-Photos of the documents you provided in Section 1 will appear on the AR’s Smartphone.
+- Photos of the documents you provided in Section 1 will appear on the AR’s smartphone.

-- h.
-The AR clicks on “Photos Match” or “Photos Do Not Match”.
+- The AR clicks on “Photos Match” or “Photos Do Not Match.”

 You can also visit the WorkBright website and watch a Remote Form I-9 tutorial: I-9 Video